asaghafi/EGAIN/README.md

 ```

 # Installation
-To install EGAIN using pip, first install the above requirements with their versions, then:
+First install the above requirements with their versions using `pip`, then instal EGAIN using `pip`, and load required libraries:
 ```console
 !pip install EGAIN